Entropy of monomial algebras and derived categories: Introduction

 Our approach is the following.
 Holdaway and Smith~\cite{Holdaway2012AnQuivers} have established an equivalence of the category $\Qgr(A)$ with the analogous category $\Qgr(k Q_A)$ for the quiver algebra of the Ufnarovski graph $Q_A$ (see also the paper of Holdaway and Sisoda~\cite{Holdaway2014CategoryAlgebras} for the same result in a more general setting of non-connected algebras).
 This equivalence is induced by a map $f:A\to Q_A$ referred here as Holdaway--Smith map.
 We show that this map induces also an equaivalence of categories $\qgr A \simeq \qgr (k Q_A)$.
 Smith have described the category $\qgr$ for quiver algebras~\cite{Smith2012CategoryQuivers}.
 In particular, such category is semisimple.
 We use this fact to calculate the entropy $\mathsf{h}_{t}(\mathbf{D}^b (\mathsf{qgr}(A)), \mathsf{S}) = \mathsf{h}_{t}(\mathbf{D}^b (\mathsf{qgr}(k Q_A)), \mathsf{S})$.

 In Section~\ref{section: entropy} we recall various definitions of entropy used in this paper.
 In particular, we give the definitions of the entropy of a graded algebra, the topological entropy of subshifts, formal languages, and directed graphs.
-Then we immediately deduce from definitions that for a finitely presented monomial algebra $A$, the (regular) language $L$ consisting of the nonzero monomials of positive length in $A$, and the associated subshift $X_F$, the entropies are related by the equalities
+Then we immediately deduce from definitions that the entropies of a finitely presented monomial algebra $A$, of the (regular) language $L$ consisting of the nonzero monomials of positive length in $A$, and of the associated subshift $X_F$ are related by the equalities

 (see Proposition~\ref{prop:former_Main theorem-1}).
 Then we follow~\cite{Dimitrov2014DynamicalCategories} to define the categorical entropy for the triangulated categories.

 To describe the relations of this last entropy with the previous ones, we should define and describe the category $\qgr A$ for a finitely presented monomial algebra $A$.
 First, we recall the fact the $A$ is coherent in Section~\ref{sec:monom_r_coherent}.
 A proof~\cite{Piontkovski1996GrobnerAlgebras} of this fact is given in a less general situation than the one considered here (that is, for the connected monomial algebras in place of the quotients of quiver algebras).
 Here we give another self-contained proof.
 We call an algebra with a fixed multiplicative ordering on the monomials in generators {\em right Groebner finite} if it has finite Groebner basis of relations and each right-sided ideal in it has finite Groebner basis as well (Definition~\ref{def:Groebner_finite}).
 Then we use \begin{proposition}[Corollary~\ref{cor:groebner_finite_are_coherent}] Each right Groebner finite algebra is right coherent. \end{proposition} As each finitely presented monomial algebra is right Groebner finite (Lemma~\ref{lem:finite_GB}), we deduce that such an algebra is coherent (Corollary~\ref{corollary: coherent algebras}).
 Note that $A$ is coherent in the general non-graded sense.